cubiq/vanilla-docs/docs/theming/smarty/functions/custom-menu.html.md

 {custom_menu format="string" wrap="string"}
 ```

-A placeholder for future menu items.
+A bucket for addon menu items.
+Adds links depending on which addons are enabled.

 ### Parameters